digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

    but conceptually this happens at the timestamp `ts1` of the global time, and similarly for the result message at timestamp `ts6`.

-In this document, we focus on the basic version of Canton, with just a single synchronizer.
+In this document, we focus on the basic version of Canton, with just a single sync domain.
-Canton also supports connecting a participant to multiple synchronizers and transferring contracts between synchronizers (see :ref:`composability <canton-composability>`).
+Canton also supports connecting a participant to multiple sync domains and transferring contracts between sync domains (see :ref:`composability <canton-composability>`).

 As mentioned in the introduction, the main challenges for Canton are reconciling integrity and privacy concerns while ensuring progress with the